Regateiro/ATBCrafter/README.md

 - **Detects quality during the crafting process.**
   - This allows for macros to use different actions based on quality, such as switching actions around to prevent a poor quality on the "Byregot's Blessing / Brow / Miracle".
   - Matching can also be done by similarity between images if the exact matching fails for some reason.
+- **Conditional Macro Execution**
+  - Additionally to being able to use different actions depending on the current crafting condition quality, it is now possible to also use different actions based on the current amount of spare CP (to add a possible Innovation, for example), the number of failed Flawless Synthesis actions (for "Maker's Mark" rotations) current amount of Inner Quiet stacks (to use "Reclaim" perhaps, could be more useful in the future).
 - **Automatically detects when the next action is ready to be used.**
   - Makes crafting faster when compared to using in-game macros.
   - Prevents lag spikes from messing up the craft.